k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

-- Creating an Extract Data Versioning task for CUSTOMET_TYPE Reference table on ENV1.
+- Creating an Extract Data Versioning task for CUSTOMER_TYPE Reference table on ENV1.
 The records of the created version are added to the Cassandra table: